Wastedzz/Wastedzz/README.md

 </div>

-### <div align="center">I'm Chenguang Wang, an undergraduate student in University of Chinese Academy of Sciences </div>
+### <div align="center">I'm Chenguang Wang, an undergraduate student in University of Chinese Academy of Sciences and will purse phd in The Chinese University of Hong Kong, Shenzhen. </div>

-- 🔭 I’m currently an undergraduate student in University of Chinese Academy of Sciences

-- 🌱 I’m currently interested in reinforcement learning, and combinatorial optimization
+- 🌱 I’m currently interested in reinforcement learning, generative models and combinatorial optimization

 - ⚡ My hobbies lie on video games, baseketball, photography, etc...